mcrco/obsidian/Intro to Theory of Computation/Context-Free Grammars.md

 # NPDA CFG Equivalence

-> [!math|{"type":"theorem","number":"auto","setAsNoteMathLink":false,"title":"NPDA CFG Equivalence","label":"npda-cfg-equivalence","_index":1}] Theorem 2 (NPDA CFG Equivalence).
+> [!theorem] NPDA CFG Equivalence
+> %% label: npda-cfg-equivalence %%
 > A language $L$ is recognized by a NPDA **iff** $L$ is described by CFG.

 ## Proof